-What you need to know about laparoscopic sleeve gastrectomy:
+What you need to know about laparoscopic sleeve gastrectomy (LSG):

 - You will be given general anesthesia to keep you asleep and free from pain during surgery.
 Your surgeon will make 4 to 6 small incisions in your abdomen.
-He will insert small tools through these incisions.
-He will fill your abdomen with gas in order to see your stomach clearly.
+He or she will insert small tools through these incisions.
+He or she will fill your abdomen with gas in order to see your stomach clearly.

 - Your surgeon will cut away about 75% of your stomach.
 This will leave a narrow tube (sleeve) for food and liquid to pass through.
 The sleeve is secured with staples and your surgeon will check for any leaks.
 A drain may be placed near the sleeve to remove extra blood or fluid.
 The incisions will be closed with medical glue, medical tape, or stitches.

 What to expect after surgery:

 - A nasogastric (NG) tube may be put into your nose and down into your stomach during surgery.
 The NG tube helps prevent vomiting and may help get your intestines working.
 The NG tube is usually removed 1 day after surgery.